evoluteur/evolutility-server-node/README.md

 #### Nested collections

-If the model has collections defined, they can be queried with this end-point.
+If the model has collections defined, they can be queried with this endpoint.

 ```
 GET /{model.id}/collec/{collection.id}?id={id}